AlexWangpsu/Bruce-Cybersecurity-Clssses-Search-Engine/README.md

 Currently using Keywords matching from Script: -Courseextraction.py seems to work best given the professor personal website

+The distributioin of the dataset varies depending of the web scraping methods, therefore the testing accuracy might change.

+### Feature Extrctioin
 Note all file in -DataCollection-

-Note: the distributioin of the dataset varies depending of the web scraping methods, therefore the testing accuracy might change.

-### Feature Extrctioin

 *Metadata extraction including: Professor names& phone number& email address, school name, course title, year of course.
 File: FeatureClassification.py
 *Screenshot website into thumbnail using file Screenshot.py *Concatnate all csv in the folder using file Concatenate.py

-Note all file in -DataCollection-

 ### Accessing the HTML/CSS Files